China, U.S. divided over Syria, sea dispute, but vow goodwill

 Clinton repeated that the United States took no position on the contending claims but wanted China and Southeast Asian states to agree on a code of conduct to avoid flare-ups.

-The Obama administration also wants greater Chinese cooperation on other international problems, including reining in the North Korean and Iranian nuclear programs and finding a solution to the Syria crisis.
+The Obama administration also wants greater Chinese cooperation on other international problems, including reining in the North Korean and Iranian nuclear programmes and finding a solution to the Syria crisis.

 China backs a "political transition" in Syria to end worsening bloodshed after 18 months of unrest, Foreign Minister Yang said while repeating Beijing's opposition to forceful foreign intervention in the crisis.